History of Joe Montana in Timeline

 1990: Named NFL Most Valuable Player

-April 20, 1993: Montana Traded to Kansas City Chiefs
+April 20, 1993: Montana traded to the Kansas City Chiefs

-On April 20, 1993, Joe Montana was traded to the Kansas City Chiefs for their first-round draft pick after vetoing a trade to the Phoenix Cardinals.
-He signed a three-year, $10 million contract with the Chiefs, marking a new chapter in his career.
+On April 20, 1993, Joe Montana was traded to the Kansas City Chiefs for the Chiefs' first-round draft pick in the 1993 NFL draft and signed a $10 million contract for three years.

-1993: Trade to the Kansas City Chiefs
+1993: Montana Traded to the Kansas City Chiefs

-In 1993, Joe Montana was traded to the Kansas City Chiefs, marking a new chapter in his NFL career.
+In 1993, Joe Montana was traded to the Kansas City Chiefs, marking a new chapter in his career.

 1994: Named to NFL 75th Anniversary All-Time Team

-April 18, 1995: Montana announces retirement
+April 18, 1995: Montana announces his retirement

-1999: Ranked Among Football's Greatest Players
+1999: Ranked Third on Football's 100 Greatest Players

 2006: Ringgold High School Renames Football Stadium

-2006: Rated Number-One Clutch Quarterback
+2006: Rated Number-One Clutch Quarterback of All Time

 In 2008, Joe Montana sued his first wife and a Dallas auction house for violating his copyright and privacy rights after she sold letters and memorabilia from his college days at Notre Dame.